Mashiur Rahman (politician, born 1924): Bangladesh Era (after 1971)

 After Bhashani died in 1976, Mashiur Rahman became the president of the Bhashani faction of the National Awami Party.
 And in 1978, when he joined the Jatiyotabadi Front (Nationalist Front) with a huge portion of the National Awami Party (Bhashani), the party was dissolved, and remained so until it was revived after almost three decades in 2006 by his eldest son, Shafiqul Ghani Swapan.
-He was a founding convening committee of the Bangladesh Nationalist Party and instrumental in the founding of the party.
-In the 1979 General Election, he ran and won in the Rangpur-1 seat becoming a Member of Parliament.
+He was a founding member of the convening committee of the Bangladesh Nationalist Party and instrumental in the founding of the party.
+In the 1979 General Election, he ran and won in the Rangpur-1 seat, becoming a member of parliament.
 Despite plans and Ziaur Rahman's wish to appoint him prime minister, following his sudden death on 12 March 1979, Shah Azizur Rahman was appointed to the office on 15 April 1979.

 After the assassination of Sheikh Mujibur Rahman in 1975, the post of Prime Minister of Bangladesh was abolished.
-When Ziaur Rahman, who came to power in November 1975, became the President of Bangladesh on 21 April 1977, a ministerial system was re-established, and Mashiur Rahman served as a senior minister with the rank and status of prime minister in charge of the Ministry of Railways, Roads and Highways of Bangladesh from 29 June 1978 to 12 March 1979.
+When Ziaur Rahman, who came to power in November 1975, became the president of Bangladesh on 21 April 1977, a ministerial system was re-established, and Mashiur Rahman served as a senior minister with the rank and status of prime minister in charge of the Ministry of Railways, Roads and Highways of Bangladesh from 29 June 1978 to 12 March 1979.
 Mashiur Rahman left a historical mark on strategic foreign partnerships and trade.